Are you confused about LAMP, LEMP, MEAN, XAMPP, WAMP, and AMPPS stack terminology?

 Why MEAN Stack?

-- Support and often enforce use if MVC architecture
+Support and often enforce the use of MVC architecture

 A2 is one of the popular hosting platforms, and it has options to host the MEAN stack also.
 The A2 features for MEAN remain the same as LAMP.
 Although, the pricing options for MEAN stack on A2 is different than LAMP: